-The Binge Watcher’s Guide to the Harry Potter Films (An Unofficial Companion) is live on most retailers in ebook and paperback (and I think a hardcover edition might even still be for sale via Riverdale Avenue Books).
+The Binge Watcher’s Guide to the Harry Potter Films (An Unofficial Companion) is available in ebook and paperback (and I think a hardcover edition might even still be for sale via Riverdale Avenue Books).

 - Riverdale Avenue Books